Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

   - Transceiver codec APIs have been added.
   - NULL source type for recvonly direction has been added.
   - File path and looping APIs for media file source have been added.
-  - Device id APIs for camera source have been added.
+  - Device ID APIs for camera source have been added.
   - Support for AEC of microphone source has been added.
   - Support for YV12 format to render video frame has been added.
   - MediaScreenSource APIs have been changed to platform privilege.